-- Register for the self-study option.
-Download the automotive certification course registration form.
+- Register for the self-study option: Download the OMVIC Automotive Certification Course – registration form (updated Oct.
+2020)

-- Please enter your name exactly as it appears on your driver’s licence when registering with Georgian College and OMVIC.
-Ensure that you sign the Freedom of Information section on your application.
+- Please enter your name exactly as it appears on your driver’s licence when registering with Georgian College and OMVIC – ensure you sign the Freedom of Information section on your application

-- Fax the completed form to 705.722.1524.
-We accept Visa, MasterCard, American Express, certified cheques or money orders.
-Applications are also accepted by mail, however, they will take longer to process.
+- We accept Visa, MasterCard, and American Express (note: cash and debit credit cards are not accepted); applications are also accepted by mail, however, they take longer to process

 Writing the exam

 - See the OMVIC test: online or in-person tab